openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

 #### Distribution and Synchronization

 1. Create and Distribute
+- Parse and analyze the resource and the target namespaces.
+- Check conflicts and `WritePolicy`.
 - Create the resource based on `Resouce` field.
-- Parse and analyze target namespaces.
 - Replicate and distribute the resource, and set their `OwnerReference` to the `ResourceDistribution`.

 2. Update and Synchronize
-- If `Resource` field is updated:
+- When `Resource` field is updated:
   - Update resource and synchronize its replicas.
-- If `Targets` field is updated:
+- When `Targets` field is updated:
   - Parse and analyze new target namespaces;
   - Clear replicas for the old namespaces that aren't in the new targets;
   - Replicate resource to the new target namespaces.
-- If New pod or namespace is created:
+- When a new workload or namespace is created:
   - Get all `ResourceDistribution`
-  - Check whether each `ResourceDistribution` is matched with the pod or namespace, if so, replica and synchronize its resource.
+  - Check whether each `ResourceDistribution` is matched with the workload or namespace, if so, replica and synchronize its resource.

 3. Delete
 - Benefiting from `OwnerReference`, the resource and its replicas will be cleaned when the `ResourceDistribution` is deleted.